 Agreed extension of time for service of particulars

 In the cases above, the parties agreed to stay the proceedings without getting the court’s approval.
-It is perhaps more usual in these circumstances to agree to extend the time limit for serving particulars of claim (see CPR 7.4 generally, and CPR 58.5 for Commercial Court claims).
+It is more usual in these circumstances to avoid involving the court by agreeing to extend the time limit for serving particulars of claim (see CPR 7.4 generally, and CPR 58.5 for Commercial Court claims).

 An extension agreed by the parties will be effective without a court order but there must be a written agreement (CPR 2.11).
 This can be an exchange of emails (Thomas v Home Office).
 It is good practice to keep the court informed about any changes to the CPR timetable.
 CPR 2.11 applies generally to time limits under the CPR, with some exceptions which we look at below.

 In the Commercial Court the claimant must notify the court in writing about agreed extensions under CPR 2.11, giving brief written reasons for the agreed variation (PD 58.7.1).
 This applies equally to buffer orders under CPR 3.8(4) and extensions of time for particulars of claim and defence.
 PD 58.7.2 also says expressly what applies generally, namely that the court may make an order overriding an agreement by the parties varying a time limit.

 General point about time limits under the CPR